 The Orchestra presents an eclectic range of music from all eras, including beloved classics as well as contemporary compositions, in diverse settings: summer music in the parks, performances at professional concert venues, and small-ensemble performances at schools and community venues.
-OLI aspires to develop a chamber music series, which would include baroque music played on period instruments.
+In the summer of 2020, as a result of the global Coronavirus pandemic, Orchestra Long Island kept playing as the organization shifted to a virtual concert series.
+In the not-so-distant future, OLI aspires to develop a chamber music series which will include Baroque music played on period instruments.

 In all of these ventures, OLI promises music at the highest level of artistic excellence, performed by professional musicians, with a wide array of guest artists.
-Education remains a centerpiece in accomplishing OLI’s mission—both for aspiring musicians and for the audience.
+Education remains essential in accomplishing OLI’s mission for aspiring musicians and for audience members.
 The Arts-in-Education program includes Performance Partner Residencies, in-school small ensemble performances, and coaching workshops by members of the orchestra.
 Future plans include a young artist competition and master classes.

 We invite Long Island’s musicians and music lovers—of all ages!— to join with OLI in bringing a timeless and transformative experience to our communities.
-Rest assured of our firm commitment and deep passion to be your orchestra, Long Island.
+Rest assured of our firm commitment and deep passion to be your Orchestra, Long Island.